randallecook/asyncserver/README.md

 asynchronously capture the message body of POSTed input and log its progress as it does so.

+As you might guess, this code is part of a larger project which I cannot post publicly.
+For this reason, meaningful transaction handling has been omitted.

 Requirements
 ------------
 There are really just three C++ files in the project, plus a CMake 2.8 file.
 It